david-moskovitz/david-moskovitz/README.md

 - 👋 Hi, I’m @david-moskovitz
-- 👀 I’m interested in javascript, react and firebase
+- 👀 I’m interested in JavaScript, typeScript, react and firebase
-- 🌱 I’m currently learning react
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...